Bira/octopus-carnival/_drafts/wir-mm-4e-banshrae.md

     - wir
 ---

-A Banshrae is a Medium fey humanoid that looks like the love childr of an elf and a praying mantis.
+A Banshrae is a Medium fey humanoid that looks like the love child of an elf and a praying mantis.
 Tall and rail-thin, they have alabaster skin, long clawed fingers and triangular mouthless faces with insectile eyes.
 I don't know if banshraes come from earlier editions, or if they are new.
 They're only on the Monster Manual.